takyonxxx/SdrRtlTuner_Windows_Linux_Macx/README.md

  Sdr library took from https://github.com/hmatuschek/libsdr

  A simple software defined radio (SDR) application.
- GNU radio not used because of windows compile problems.</br>
+ GNU radio not used because of windows compile problems.
+Windows libraries located in project folder libs.
+Project should compile with MinGw64 in windows10</br>

  Used libraries are:</br>
  sudo apt install libfftw3-dev </br>